|PM141q||15 - 19 Jul 2019||London - UK||5,950|

 What are the Goals?

-By the end of this training course, participants will be able to:
+At the end of this PetroKnowledge training course, you will learn to:

-- Define and manage project success factors and maximize the return on invested capital
+- Define and manage project success factors and maximize the return on the capital invested in projects

 Who is this Training Course for?